AmirHKaveh/MindMapper/README.md

 object mapping library for .NET Core

 Easily map objects, lists, and collections with support for reverse mapping, property ignoring, and custom value resolvers.
-Designed for simplicity and performance.
+Designed for simplicity.

 ## Installation
 Install via NuGet: